 The person serving the documents should get an ‘Acknowledgment of service’ signed by the respondent.
 Afterwards, the person serving the documents needs to complete an ‘Affidavit of service’.

-You can download these forms from the family courts website at or get them sent to you by contacting the Family Court National Enquiry Line.
+You can download these forms from the Federal Circuit and Family Court of Australia website at or get them sent to you by contacting the Family Court National Enquiry Line.